Russian oil giant Lukoil had big dreams for its U.S. gas stations. The invasion of Ukraine could spell the end.

-The two men shared their laments at being tied to a Russian oil giant that was now a target for American protests over Russia’s invasion of Ukraine.
-Lukoil was a corporate pariah.
-Two decades ago, it had entered the U.S. market harboring big dreams, with even Vladimir Putin flying in for the opening of one Lukoil station.
-Now, its gas stations faced boycotts and calls to shut down.
+The two men shared their laments at being tied to a Russian oil giant that is now a target for American protests over Russia’s invasion of Ukraine.
+Lukoil is a corporate pariah.
+Two decades ago, it entered the U.S. market harboring big dreams, with even Vladimir Putin flying in for the opening of one Lukoil station.
+Now, its gas stations face boycotts and calls to shut down.

-Tusinac had picketers some days.
+Tusinac has had picketers some days.
 Forty minutes away in Newark, local leaders voted to force that city’s two Lukoil stations to close.
 And New Jersey’s governor was just on TV talking about taking action against all Lukoil stations in the state.

 “Did your volume go down in the last couple of days?”
 Gill asked.